 This is a 2-unit pass/fail program, the course component of which is generally offered in the spring semester of each year.

 LLS students in good academic standing are eligible to participate after completion of their first year of law school.
 Students seeking to intern during the summer after their first year are advised that academic performance (e.g., Fall semester mid-term and mid-year grades) will be considered in determining whether they may participate.

 Students are only able to take the course once.
 Thus, they may wish to undertake an internship when they are upper division students to enable them to maximize their experience.

 See the ELP website for a prior year's syllabus for the course component and more information about the course component, although these, of course, are subject to change.

 Students are responsible for obtaining their own positions that qualify for credit.
-A chart showing places students have worked previously is available on the ELP website (only from an on-campus server, however).
-In addition, as internship employers notify the director of the ELP of current positions and interviewing, the opportunities are posted to the site, and notification sent to the Entertainment and Sports Law Society (ESLS) and the Entertainment Law Review.
+A chart showing places students have worked previously is available on the ELP intranet website (accessible only from an on-campus server).
+As internship employers notify the director of the ELP of current positions and interviewing, the opportunities are posted to the site, and notification sent to the Entertainment and Sports Law Society (ESLS) and the Entertainment Law Review.
 A number of notices are posted on Prof. Dougherty's office door (Burns 344), and he and other professors sometimes announce current opportunities in class.
 Sometimes new notices are placed in In Brief.